 This chicken salad with grapes and walnuts is a remake of restaurant chicken salad that was one of my favorite take-out lunches.
 The original was loaded with commercial mayonnaise and served on a croissant.

 This version is a healthy chicken salad with organic chicken, fresh fruit, and vegetables, with healthy fats from walnuts and olive oil.
 A simple vinaigrette takes the place of mayo for an easy meal.

 This post contains affiliate links for your convenience.
 Please read my disclosure for more info.

 Easy chicken salad recipe

-You can make this chicken salad recipe with roasted chicken, slow cooker chicken or rotisserie chicken.
+This chicken salad with grapes recipe starts with cooked chicken.
+You can make it with leftover chicken, roasted chicken, slow cooker chicken, grilled chicken breasts, or rotisserie chicken.
 My local grocery store has organic chicken in the rotisserie with no seasonings added.
 That's what I use when I don't have time to cook.

 - Add chicken, grapes, walnuts, celery, and parsley to bowl with dressing.
 Toss to combine.
 Taste and adjust seasonings.